sal55/langs/pcl/readme.md

 ### How PCL is Used in my Compilers

-That diagram was fun so here are similar ones, showing PCL is used or could be used with my language projects:
+That diagram was fun so here are similar ones, showing how PCL is used or could be used with my language projects:
 ````
 (Finished)             MM.EXE (Compile M apps to Win64 binaries)
                        _______________